General Neurology

 High-pressure neurologic syndrome should be differentiated from the following conditions:

 Inert gas narcosis.
 This is seen with air-breathing dives up to 100 meters and is characterized by euphoria, impairment of intellectual function, and impairment of neuromuscular coordination.
 Loss of consciousness may occur in later stages.
 It is attributed to nitrogen narcosis and resembles initial effects of some anesthetics.
 Breathing compressed air while at atmospheric pressures greater than 1 atmosphere causes absolute increases in the partial pressures of nitrogen and oxygen in the blood.
 The nitrogen atoms inhaled in the compressed air remain chemically unchanged in the blood, indicating that there may be a physical component to the involvement of nitrogen in causing narcosis.
-The effects may start at a depth of 70 meters and symptoms progress as a diver descends deeper to greater pressures (20).
-The narcotic symptoms observed are quickly reversible upon ascent.
+The effects may start at a depth of 70 meters and symptoms progress as a diver descends deeper to greater pressures (35).
+The narcotic symptoms observed are quickly reversible on ascent.

 In contrast to nitrogen narcosis, high-pressure neurologic syndrome involves hyperexcitability of the central nervous system, and although euphoria may be seen in early stages, intellectual impairment occurs only in later stages.

 Decompression sickness.
 This is associated with release of nitrogen bubbles in the body following rapid decompression and can be easily differentiated from high-pressure neurologic syndrome.
 Some of the neurologic complications of decompression sickness, such as convulsions and intellectual deficits, are severe and persistent.
-Repetitive breath-hold diving, seen in Ama divers of Japan, can lead to the accumulation of nitrogen in blood and tissues, which may give rise to decompression illness.

 Oxygen poisoning.
 This may occur when diving to a depth beyond 20 meters and includes effects such as muscle twitching and seizures.

-Hyperbaric oxygen neurotoxicity.
-Divers who use closed-circuit breathing apparatus face the risk of hyperbaric oxygen neurotoxicity, which resembles high-pressure neurologic syndrome, and both are characterized by reversible CNS hyperexcitability, accompanied by cognitive and motor deficits.
-Previous studies have demonstrated that the hyperexcitability of high-pressure neurologic syndrome is induced mainly by NMDA receptors (NMDARs).
-Studies have demonstrated that the response of NMDARs containing GluN1 + GluN2A subunits is increased by up to 50% at high-pressure helium whereas GluN1 + GluN2B NMDARs response was not affected under similar conditions (11).
+Previous studies in animals found that the hyperexcitability of high-pressure neurologic syndrome is induced mainly by NMDA receptors (NMDARs).
+The response of NMDARs containing GluN1 + GluN2A subunits is increased by up to 50% at high-pressure helium whereas GluN1 + GluN2B NMDARs response was not affected under similar conditions (20).

-Neurologic examination.
 Patients with high-pressure neurologic syndrome should have a thorough neurologic examination with emphasis on detection of changes in tendon reflexes and any abnormal movements.

 (1) Trail Making Test Part B, originally used in the United States Army in World War II for discriminating between brain-damaged and non-brain-damaged individuals. | |

-(2) Word fluency test to examine the facility to produce words that fit 1 or more structural, phonetic, or orthographic restrictions that are not relevant to the meaning of the words. | |
+(2) Word fluency test to examine the facility to produce words that fit one or more structural, phonetic, or orthographic restrictions that are not relevant to the meaning of the words. | |

 (3) Symbol Digit Modalities Test, involving the conversion of meaningless geometric designs into written or oral number responses. | |